ZFPSystems/genann/!Genann/Docs/README.md

 fast, reliable, and hackable.
 It achieves this by providing only the necessary functions and little extra.

+This is the RISC OS port of Gennan and NOT the original library!

+This port is created and optimized to run only on RISC OS Operating System and ARM architecture, so please refer to the original Gennan Library for use and ports to other platforms.

+Port Maintainer: Paolo Fabio Zaino

 ## Features

 - **ANSI C with no dependencies**.